harshayr/AMAZON-SALESMAN-CHATBOT-USING-BERT-AND-DIALOGFLOW/README.md

 This project aims to create a chatbot that assists users in extracting product details from Amazon URLs.
 By simply pasting the product URL, the chatbot will fetch and display the necessary product information.

-I have used deep learning pretrained Question-Answering model called ['deepset/roberta-base-squad2'](https://huggingface.co/deepset/roberta-base-squad2-covid) which is available on hugging face for free
+I have used deep learning pretrained Question-Answering model called ['deepset/roberta-base-squad2'](https://huggingface.co/deepset/roberta-base-squad2-covid) which is available on hugging face for free.
+For more details refer my [Blog](https://medium.com/@rajputharshal2002/unveiling-the-prototype-of-amazon-sales-assistant-chatbot-%EF%B8%8F-7fe6c1aaeb55)

 ## Technologies